ICCP/syllabus/README.md

 1. [**Clone**](http://gitref.org/creating/#clone) the repository to your computer.
 1. Modify the files and [**commit**](http://gitref.org/basic/#commit) changes to complete your solution.
 1. [**Push**](http://gitref.org/remotes/#push)/sync the changes up to GitHub.
 1. [Create a **pull request**](https://help.github.com/articles/creating-a-pull-request) on the original project repository to turn in the assignment.
-You can continue to submit changes after you create your pull request -- simply commmit and push them.
+You can continue to submit changes after you create your pull request -- simply commit and push them.

 ### Submission
-Your pull request should contain both your project and LaTeX source code in separate subdirectories; e.g.
+Your pull request should contain both your project and LaTeX source code in separate sub directories; e.g.

 ```
 molecular-dynamics/